Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Introduction

+Another recent work where anti-holomorphic parameter spaces and straightening maps play a crucial role is \cite{LLMM2}.
+In that paper, the authors study a new family of anti-holomorphic dynamical systems given by Schwarz reflection maps.
+The discontinuity phenomenon demonstrated in the current paper plays an important role in studying the parameter spaces of Schwarz reflection maps.

-We would like to thank Arnaud Ch{\'e}ritat, Adam Epstein, John Hubbard, Luna Lomonaco, John Milnor, Carsten Lunde Petersen, Dierk Schleicher, and Mitsuhiro Shishikura for many helpful discussions.
+\textbf{Acknowledgements.} We would like to thank Arnaud Ch{\'e}ritat, Adam Epstein, John Hubbard, John Milnor, Carsten Lunde Petersen, Dierk Schleicher, and Mitsuhiro Shishikura for many helpful discussions.
 The first author would like to express his gratitude for the support of JSPS KAKENHI Grant Number 26400115.
-The second author gratefully acknowledges the support of Deutsche Forschungsgemeinschaft DFG during this work.
+The second author gratefully acknowledges the support of Deutsche Forschungsgemeinschaft DFG, the Institute for Mathematical Sciences at Stony Brook University, and an endowment from Infosys Foundation during parts of the work on this project.